 About the College

-The college's nationally recognized instructional and research programs provide the highest standards of professional education.
+To carry out this mission, the college's nationally recognized instructional and research programs provide the highest standards of professional education.
 A rich, varied, and extensive agricultural program in the area surrounding the college, a city with many pets and a zoo, and referrals from surrounding states provide a wealth of clinical material for professional education in veterinary medicine.